bu-ist/block-imports/README.md

 Standardized set of components, hooks, and utilities that can be used within WordPress blocks.

+__In Development:__ This is just starting (March 2025) and it should be assumed that nothing actually works yet.
+Bug reports, feature requests, questions, and pull requests are welcome.

 ## Installation

 1. Run `npm i @bostonuniversity/block-imports -D` within your WordPress theme or plugin.
 2. Within your block editor code, import the relevant component(s) e.g. `import { ContentPicker } from '@bostonuniversity/block-imports';`

 ## Components

+[Components](https://www.w3schools.com/react/react_components.asp) are independent and reusable bits of code.
+They serve the same purpose as JavaScript functions, but work in isolation and return HTML.

+**These should be named in PascalCase without a BU namespace.
+They should use the [`.mjs`](https://v8.dev/features/modules#mjs) extension.**

 - [AllowedBlocks](components/AllowedBlocks)
 - [Background](components/Background)